Hradec Králové: Geography

 Hradec Králové is located about 95 km east of Prague and forms an agglomeration with the city of Pardubice, which is located about 19 km south of Hradec Králové.
 It lies in the East Elbe Table, in the eastern part of the Polabí lowlands.
 The highest point is the hill Slatina at 281 m above sea level.
 The city is situated at the confluence of the Elbe and Orlice rivers.
 The municipal territory is rich in small fishponds.

 Climate

 Hradec Králové has a humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
-The annual average temperature is 9.6 C, the hottest month in July is 19.8 C, and the coldest month is -0.6 C in January.
-The annual precipitation is 587.6 mm, of which July is the wettest with 85.4 mm, while February is the driest with only 29.0 mm.
+The annual average temperature is 9.6 C, the hottest month is July when it averages 19.8 C, and the coldest month is January when it averages -0.6 C. The annual precipitation is 587.6 mm, of which July is the wettest with 85.4 mm, while February is the driest with only 29.0 mm.
 The extreme temperature throughout the year ranged from -28.4 C on 10 February 1956 to 38.0 C on 2 August 1934.